Actindo-AG/Documentation/RetailSuiteAccounting/Integration/09_ManageFollowOnPostings.md

   - **% percentage of turnover**
   Select this option for the system to calculate a percentage of the posted turnover.
   - *** turnover times factor**
-  Select this option to multiply the turnover by the specified factor.
+  Select this option for the system to multiply the turnover by the specified factor.
   - **/ turnover divided by factor**
-  Select this option to divide the turnover by the specified factor.
+  Select this option for the system to divide the turnover by the specified factor.

-  [comment]: <> (Check, wie das funktioniert/ob das stimmt.)
+  [comment]: <> (FH/Bug: Check, ob das funktioniert/ob das stimmt.
+Divide scheint nicht zu funktionieren.)

 8. Click the [SAVE & NEW] button.
 A small pop-up window confirms that the new follow-on posting has been saved.
 The new follow-on posting is displayed in the list.